nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2024/p3_deploying-the-first-app.md

 While being logged in as a virtual lab participant, we can start with the deployment of the necessary applications to realize the desired web development scenario.
 The first application that will be deployed is PostgreSQL.

-The initial step that needs to be performed is "subscribing" to the application by clicking the "Subscribe" button.
+The initial step that needs to be performed is "subscribing" to the application by clicking the `Subscribe` button.
 This will add the application to the `Subscriptions` page so that it is easily accessible later.
 After the application has been subscribed to, the `Deploy` button will become available.
 Clicking on it will open the first step of the application deployment wizard, asking for the `Instance name` and the `Version` of the application to be deployed. nmaas supports multiple versions of the same application and all enabled versions are at the users' disposal for deployment.
 Optionally, during the deployment, the `Enable automatic upgrades` option can also be selected, but this option is only seen as useful for longer lived instances, where during the lifetime of the application's deployment new versions might become available.

 ![PostgreSQL Deployment - Step 01](img/06-postgresql-step1.png)